wallaby-rails/wallaby-rails/docs/servicer.md

 end
 ```

-If the name `ProductServicer` is taken, it is possible to use other name but needs to create a method `self.model_class` to specify the model as below:
+If the name `ProductServicer` is taken, it is possible to use another name, however the method `self.model_class` must be defined to specify the model as example below:

 ```ruby
 #!app/servicers/admin/product_servicer.rb